pkimber/old-docs-migrated-to-gitlab/source/devpi.rst

 Development Index
 -----------------

+.. note:: The user you create is used in the devpi URL e.g. for user ``bz`` the
+          devpi URL will be https://devpi.yourbiz.co.uk/bz/dev

 We need to create a user and an index for the user so we can upload our own packages (in this example, the user is ``bz``)::